 Here we go.
 My last session.
-Six months of sitting in a waiting room every Monday evening starring at the same plastic plant just like the rest of the waiting room troops.
+Six months of sitting in a waiting room every Monday evening staring at the same plastic plant just like the rest of the waiting room troops.
 Eye contact is strictly forbidden!
 Six months of sessions attending as a crunched up slinky and leaving every session as a straightened spring; salvaging any ounce of energy left to drive home.

 What would I do with my Monday evenings now?